What Is Liquidation Price? How It Works With Exmaples

 There are several ways to prevent liquidation depending on what market and what kind of broker you choose.

-- Trade fewer markets – When trading fewer markets it is easier to maintain control over your positions and your losses.
-Beginner traders who trade several markets at the same time with high ratios usually suffer more frequent liquidations.
+4. Trade fewer markets – When trading fewer markets it is easier to maintain control over your positions and your losses.
+Traders who spread attention across many markets with high leverage often face liquidation more frequently.

 How to figure out the loss